 - Infections or Colds

-Resources: You can read more about The Pulse Test by Dr. Arthur Coca, MD
+Resources: You can read more about the food allergy test in here The Pulse Test by Dr. Arthur Coca, MD

 Once you narrow down trigger foods you can either choose to avoid them altogether or you can visit an allergist and be tested directly for those particular allergens, thereby saving money from multiple appointments.